maladon/docs/quickstarts/solutions/exampleapp/README.md

 3. After signing up, click on the email verification link, then log in.

-4. In the new web app, add a lightbulb using the identity of the device you added earlier (e.g., if you <a href="../../products/pythonsim/" target="_blank">simulated a device using a Python script</a>, your device identity would most likely be "000001").
+4. In the new web app, add a lightbulb using the identity of the device you added earlier (e.g., if you <a href="/quickstarts/lightbulb/" target="_blank">simulated a lightbulb using a Python script</a>, your device identity would most likely be "000001").
 Click "ADD."

   **NOTE:** If you have not added a device yet, it will throw an error.